paradimdata/2023_JHU_Summer_School/README.md

 5. Mithrel makes predictions
 6. Extrapolation is a central problem.
 Can we?
 6. Start poking at community databases!
 You learn by playing.
+7. Precision means right or wrong.
+ * Recall is if you find or don't find something in a class.
+What percentage of true positives are returned correctly?
+That's recall.
+ * What proportion of positive identifications is actually correct?
+That's precision.
+ * A model with no false negatives is recall = 1.0
+ * A model with no false positives is precision = 1.0

 info, exercises, and notebooks for the 2023 Summer School at JHU PARADIM